openstack/charm-deployment-guide/deploy-guide/source/install-openstack.rst

    Cloud topology section goes here (modelled on openstack-base README)

 This page will show how to install a minimal non-HA OpenStack cloud.
-See :doc:`OpenStack high availability <app-ha>` for guidance on that subject.
+See :doc:`Infrastructure high availability <app-ha>` for guidance on that subject.

 OpenStack release
 -----------------